janicduplessis/recyclerlistview/README.md

 However, RecyclerListView/FlashList does not work well when moving into a region with many items of unknown height around the visible content, or when the list changes (e.g. new items added to the beginning of the list).
 When this occurs, scrolling becomes incredibly choppy, appearing to the user as if the list content is jumping around as the user scrolls.
 This patch solves this problem.

-This problem has plauged RecyclerListView/FlashList for a long time, occuring variously when the user scrolls very quickly, or when the user jumps through the list using `initialRenderIndex` or with scroll methods like `scrollToIndex`.
+This problem has plagued RecyclerListView/FlashList for a long time, occurring variously when the user scrolls very quickly, or when the user jumps through the list using `initialRenderIndex` or with scroll methods like `scrollToIndex`.
 This problem also manifests as scroll methods scrolling to the 'wrong' position.
 Some relevant issues include the following:
 - https://github.com/Shopify/flash-list/issues/547
 - https://github.com/Shopify/flash-list/issues/582
 - https://github.com/Flipkart/recyclerlistview/issues/241